Finding Your Way to Water in the Midst of a "Soul Drought"

 Seasons of Intense Output or Care-giving ...
 As a part of healthy community, family, and vocational life, we will always have seasons where our needs/longings/dreams take the back seat in the care of someone or something else.
 Starting a new business.
 Birthing and raising children.
 Caring for an aging parent.
 Committing to a major project.
 Going back to school.
 Supporting someone going back to school.
 Moving to a new location.
 Becoming a partner in your firm.

-As we come to the end of these seasons, we may realize the fallout of this outpouring out of our lives is a barren internal landscape.
+As we come to the end of these seasons, we may realize the fallout of this outpouring of our lives is a barren internal landscape.
 Or sometimes we realize, this isn’t a season, this may be long-term, and we’ve got to find a way to pay more attention to what is going on inside.
 The neglect of watering our soul for an extended period time no matter what the reason will make us dry and thirsty.

 Fear… Let’s face it— sometimes we don’t really want to hear what our hearts have to say.
 We can feel the twinges of disappointment, anger, boredom, or depression and we are afraid if we open the door to explore what is in there — we will loose that negativity like a deadly gas into our lives.
 Control, avoidance, denial—- all have their roots in fear.